mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

 - The **Edge-LB API server** package provides the Edge-LB REST API that is used to manage one or more Edge-LB pools.
 - The **Edge-LB pool** package provides the Edge-LB command-line interface, configuration templates, and load balancer program.

-These packages are available for download from the Mesosphere support portal.
+These packages are available for download from the D2iQ&reg; support portal.
 You must be able to access the repositories for both the Edge-LB API server and Edge-LB pool packages to install Edge-LB.

 Depending on whether you have internet access, follow the corresponding instructions to get the Edge-LB packages:
 - [Download artifacts directly](#download-artifacts) from the internet.